sierie85/100-days-of-code-challenge/log.md

 ## Day 11: 09-04-2018

 **Today's Progress**: add watched schema. begin to add controller for user list for generic way of add and show movie to a certain list e.g. watched, watchList, favorite etc.

+## Day 12: 10-04-2018

+**Today's Progress**: finsih controller for user list for generic way of add and show movie to a certain list e.g. watched, watchList, favorite etc.